Quantifying Co-Oligomer Formation by α-Synuclein.

-Small oligomers of the protein α-synuclein (αS) are highly cytotoxic species associated with Parkinson’s disease (PD).
-In addition, αS can form co-aggregates with its mutational variants and with other proteins such as amyloid-beta (Aβ) and tau, implicated in Alzheimer’s disease.
-The processes of self-oligomerization and co-oligomerization of αS are however, challenging to study quantitatively.
-Here, we have utilized single-molecule techniques to measure the equilibrium populations of oligomers formed in vitro by mixtures of wild-type αS with its mutational variants and with Aβ40, Aβ42 and a fragment of tau.
+Small oligomers of the protein α-synuclein (αS) are highly cytotoxic species associated with Parkinson's disease (PD).
+In addition, αS can form co-aggregates with its mutational variants and with other proteins such as amyloid-β (Aβ) and tau, which are implicated in Alzheimer's disease.
+The processes of self-oligomerization and co-oligomerization of αS are, however, challenging to study quantitatively.
+Here, we have utilized single-molecule techniques to measure the equilibrium populations of oligomers formed in vitro by mixtures of wild-type αS with its mutational variants and with Aβ40, Aβ42, and a fragment of tau.
 Using a statistical mechanical model, we find that co-oligomer formation is generally more favorable than self-oligomer formation at equilibrium.
-Furthermore, self-oligomers more potently disrupt lipid membranes than co-oligomers.
-However, this difference is sometimes outweighed by the greater formation propensity of co-oligomers when multiple proteins co-exist.
+Furthermore, self-oligomers more potently disrupt lipid membranes than do co-oligomers.
+However, this difference is sometimes outweighed by the greater formation propensity of co-oligomers when multiple proteins coexist.
 Our results suggest that co-oligomer formation may be important in PD and related neurodegenerative diseases.

 Humans, tau Proteins, Thermodynamics, Models, Molecular, alpha-Synuclein, Amyloid beta-Peptides